Skip to main content

 HIGH PREVALENCE

-Fish is a staple food in Kiribati, forming the basis of many meals.
-Given the island nation's reliance on the ocean, fish is prepared in various ways, including raw, grilled, fried, and in stews.
+Fish is a staple in Kiribati and the foundation of most meals.
+With the country so dependent on the ocean, you'll find it served raw, grilled, fried, and in stews.

 COMMONLY FOUND IN: